Zunehfu/unilink/README.md

 3. Run the cmd `npm i`.
 4. Open terminal/cmd inside _frontend_ dir
 5. Run the cmd `npm i`.
+6. Add a `config.env` file including all the environmental vars in _backend_ dir.

 ## Starting the app